caarlos0-graveyard/java-best-practices/README.md

 ### Loops and Conditionals

-Always leave a space between the command and the first parentesis, as well between the last parentesis and the brackets.
+Always leave a space between the command and the first parenthesis, as well between the last parenthesis and the brackets.

 Bad: